 Capsular Contracture

-After the procedure, your body will develop a scar capsule around the implant.
-This is normal, but sometimes the capsule will contract around the implant.
+After the breast implants are placed, your body will develop a scar capsule around the implant.
+This scar tissue is normal, but sometimes the capsule will contract around the breast implant.
+This is called capsular contracture.
 This will cause a non-uniform breast appearance.

-The implant will need to be removed and replaced.
-Note that about ⅓ of breast augmentation patients experience capsular contracture.
-If this happens more than once, you may need to remove the implants permanently.
+The breast implant will need to be removed and replaced.
+Note that about ⅓ of breast implant patients experience capsular contracture.
+If this happens more than once, you may need to remove the breast implants permanently.

 Breast Asymmetry

-One of the implants may move from its proper position and be higher than the other.
-This problem usually needs to be corrected with another surgery.
+One of the breast implants may move from its proper position and be higher than the other.
+This problem with breast implants usually needs to be corrected with another surgery.
+Some have found that textured breast implants help avoid this problem.

 Mammography Problems